DevOps shops use time-series monitoring systems to glean a nuanced, historical view of IT infrastructure that improves...

 Time-series data also allows DevOps teams to ask more nuanced questions about the infrastructure to inform troubleshooting decisions.

-"It allows you to apply higher-level statistics to your data," said Louis McCormack, lead DevOps engineer for Space Ape Games, a mobile video game developer based in London and an early adopter of Wavefront's time-series monitoring tool.
+"It allows you to apply higher-level statistics to your data," said Louis McCormack, lead DevOps engineer for Space Ape Games, a mobile video game developer based in London and an early adopter of Wavefront's time-series monitoring system.
 "Instead of something just being OK or not OK, you can ask, 'How bad is it?'
 Or, 'Will it become very problematic before I need to wake up tomorrow morning?'"

 Louis McCormacklead DevOps engineer, Space Ape Games